 A performer will bring this picture to life.
 In a stage set, which we design solely on the basis of your online data and which shows the places you typically stay at, things you interact with etc., the performer(s) will learn to embody your behaviour.
 What about those aspects and moments of your life about which we have no data?
 Will the performer succeed in filling these blind spots with the re-enactment?
 Or are the data analysts faster and, by comparing your data with millions of other data sets, have long since been able to make predictions about interests, desires and behaviour even though you yourself have left no trace?
 How can the consumer economy, insurance companies, political parties or lobbyists who want to influence your opinion use the data about your emotional weaknesses to get you to behave in a way that benefits their interests at the right moment?
 Your personal dopplegänger will experience it.

-On November 13, 2020 we will launch a web project that will make this worldwide unique experiment accessible to a broad audience.
+At the end of May 2021 we will launch a web project that will make this worldwide unique experiment accessible to a broad audience.
 Our innovative storytelling website transports your data doppelgänger to the place where this experiment starts: the web.
 What story will we be able to tell about you or your double?
 Will you recognize yourself?
 Or will your data lead us on the wrong track?
 How uncanny will it be for you to see your alter ego communicating and acting exactly the way you would have done it?
 How does it feel to experience the influence that specifically placed nudges have on your life?
 Do we and the visitors of the website succeed in anticipating what you (your double) will do next?
 How far apart are the assumptions?
 And: What do the speculations reveal about us and the visitors of the website?

 Become part of a groundbreaking experiment!